ptmcg/littletable/how_to_use_littletable.md

 Indexing attributes
 -------------------
-Use `create_index` to add an index to a Table.
+Use `create_index` to add an index to a `Table`.
 Indexes can be unique or non-unique.
-If the table is not empty and the index to be created is `unique=True`, the uniqueness of the index attribute across the existing records is verified before creating the index, raising KeyError and listing the duplicated value.
+If the table is not empty and the index to be created is `unique=True`, the uniqueness of the index attribute across the existing records is verified before creating the index, raising `KeyError` and listing the duplicated value.

-If a unique index is created, then retrieving using that index will return the single matching object, or raise KeyError.
+If a unique index is created, then retrieving using that index will return the single matching object, or raise `KeyError`.

-If a non-unique index is created, a Table is returned of all the matching objects.
-If no objects match, an empty Table is returned.
+If a non-unique index is created, a `Table` is returned of all the matching objects.
+If no objects match, an empty `Table` is returned.

     employees.create_index('employee_id', unique=True)
     employees.create_index('zipcode')